-Iceland Airwaves - one of the best music festivals in the world is - back for another year, and kicks off on 7 November with a line-up including Fever Ray, Blood Orange, Hayley Kiyoko, Natalie Prass, Nadine Shah and Ólafur Arnalds.
+Iceland Airwaves - one of the best music festivals in the world is - back for another year, and kicks off on 7 November with a line-up including Of Monsters And Men, Mammút, Mac DeMarco, Girl in Red and JFDR.

-The four-day festival sees some 200 bands from 30 countries and no less than 7,000 people flock to the various venues clustered together in downtown Reykjavík.
+The four-day festival sees more than 130 bands from over 25 countries and no less than 7,000 people flock to the various venues clustered together in downtown Reykjavík.

 You’re all packed and getting ready to travel to Iceland to experience our favourite winter festival, but have found yourself in a bit of a pickle with deciding how to spend your time there.
 As veterans of the festival, we’ve come up with a few things to help you stay alive and enjoy your time in Iceland.
 It’s mostly about food and drink.
 Read on…